 You'll find that Invisalign fits quite well into your day-to-day life.

 You can remove your aligners whenever eat, drink, brush and floss.
-That means there are no dietary restrictions, and brushing and flossing is just as easy as ever.
+That means there are no dietary restrictions, and brushing and flossing are just as easy as ever.

 Since Invisalign aligners are removable, you can take them out when it's time to eat.
 This means there are no dietary restrictions with Invisalign, and you can continue to enjoy all the foods you love!

-To avoid discolouration your clear aligners, we recommend removing them when you consume dark-coloured beverages like as wine, coffee, or dark sodas.
+To avoid discolouration of your clear aligners, we recommend removing them when you consume dark-coloured beverages like wine, coffee, or dark sodas.

 The answer to this question will depend on the severity of your misalignment.